 If you are looking for a stir fry recipe, try our recipe for Hunan Beef.
 Or, do you need an Asian-inspired sauce to go with your dish?
 Try our recipe for Peanut Sauce!
 Or, if you are looking into making a steak, then, try our Asian Steak Marinade recipe!
 We’ve got you covered for anything Asian!

-Aside from the crispy meat, the sauce is divine!
+Aside from the crispy meat, the sweet and savory sauce is divine!
 It is sweet but savory; salty but sour at the same time.
 The play of all these flavors is something unforgettable about it and makes it quite interesting.

 This is not an authentic Chinese recipe, by the way.
 But this has long served to be an American favorite dish for the very reason that we love sweet sauces.
 With this recipe, you will no longer have to line up at P.F.
 Chang’s!

 - Chicken breasts: I use lean and boneless chicken breasts here.
 However, you can easily use chicken thighs instead.
 Just go with what you love the most.

 - Cornstarch: it firms up the meat, and makes it extra crispy on the outside while tender and juicy inside.

 - Vegetable oil

 - Green onion: to garnish the dish.

 - rice vinegar